ashwini-kr-sharma/chipatac2020/01_ReadQC.md

 ## FastQC

 Let try running FastQC on some of our `fastq` files.
+Try performing this analysis on different `fastq` files of your choice.

 ```
 # Go to your home directory